Chile national football team: Consolidation of the golden generation (2013−2017)

+Decline (2017−2019)

+Chile vs Germany at the 2017 FIFA Confederations Cup final.
+Gonzalo Jara and Timo Werner in front.

 At the 2017 FIFA Confederations Cup held in Russia, for which they had qualified by winning the Copa America, Chile won their first group stage match against Cameroon with 2–0 being the score.
 In their second match against the Germany, Chile drew 1–1 in a tense match.
 In their final game of the group stage against Australia, Chile drew once again but qualified to the knockout stage, being in second place with five points.
 In the semis, after a tense and exciting match, Chile came out on top, beating Portugal on the penalty shoot-out, 3–0 and hence they qualified for the 2017 FIFA Confederations Cup Final.
-In their first ever final in a FIFA tournament, Chile faced Germany again and lost 0–1.
+In their first ever final in a FIFA tournament, Chile faced Germany again and lost 0–1 after a critical unforced error by Marcelo Díaz.

 On 10 October 2017, after losing 0–3 to Brazil in the last match of 2018 FIFA World Cup qualifier, Chile failed to qualify for the 2018 FIFA World Cup, causing an end to what was perceived as their "golden generation".

-They ended up being the highest ranked team that failed to qualify for World Cup at 9th, placing sixth in the round-robin after losing out on overall goal difference to Peru, the number of points being equal.
+The qualification process generated significant controversy due to the scandal involving the Bolivian national team, which fielded a Paraguayan player who had been irregularly naturalized as Bolivian.
+Chile had drawn with Bolivia, and Peru had lost; however, FIFA decided to penalize Bolivia by awarding them both matches as losses.
+This resulted in Chile receiving two additional points and Peru three.
+Ultimately, this decision penalized Chile, placing them sixth in the round-robin after losing on overall goal difference to Peru.
+They ended up being the highest-ranked team by Fifa (9th) to fail to qualify for the World Cup.
 Juan Antonio Pizzi also resigned after failing to help Chile qualify for the tournament.

-Decline (2017-present)

-At the 2019 Copa America, Chile beat Colombia on penalties in the quarter-finals but then lost 0–3 to Peru in the semi finals.
+At the 2019 Copa America, in the group stage, Chile defeated Japan and Ecuador to advance to the quarterfinals, where they defeated Colombia on penalties.
+They ultimately lost in the semifinals to a strong Peru, marking the end of this generation's successful international run.

+Struggles in generational change (2019−present)

+Match between New Zealand and Chile in March 2026.
+Chile became the first South American team to ever lose to New Zealand.

 At the 2021 Copa America, Chile advanced to the quarter-finals, where the team lost 0–1 to Brazil.
 Chile also failed to qualify for the 2022 FIFA World Cup, finishing seventh in the standings with five wins, four draws, and nine losses.

 At the 2024 Copa America, Chile was eliminated in the group stage for the first time since 2004 with only 2 points and was unable to score a goal in the tournament.
 The 2026 FIFA World Cup qualifier was one of the Chilean's worst qualifiers when the team failed to qualify for the third straight World Cup by standing at the bottom with only two wins, five draws and eleven losses.